QuentinRoy/tiny-merge-patch/README.md

 An implementation of the JSON Merge Patch
 [RFC 7396](http://tools.ietf.org/html/rfc7396): a standard format used to describe modifications to JSON documents.
-Passes all [RFC 7396](http://tools.ietf.org/html/rfc7396) tests.

-This library complies with the functional programming style: it does not mutate the original target, but recycle what it can.
+This library complies with the functional programming style: it does not mutate the original target, but recycles what it can.

+`tiny-merge-patch` passes all [RFC 7396](http://tools.ietf.org/html/rfc7396) tests.

 ## Install